HR Glossary for HR Professionals

 Where can I find my gross wage?

-Gross wages can be found on any given pay stub, and will be the largest number listed.
+These wages can be found on any given pay stub, and will be the largest number listed.

-On the pay stub, you will also find the taxes and deductions taken out of your gross wages.
+On the pay stub, you will also find the taxes and deductions taken out of your wages.
 In short, this will show you the difference between your gross wages and take-home pay.

 What's the difference between gross wages and net wages?